contentstack/contentstack-javascript/README.md

         'height': 100
     })

-### Working with Sync API
+### Using the Sync API with JavaScript SDK

 The Sync API takes care of syncing your Contentstack data with your app and ensures that the data is always up-to-date by providing delta updates.
-Contentstack’s iOS SDK supports Sync API, which you can use to build powerful apps.
+Contentstack’s JavaScript SDK supports Sync API, which you can use to build powerful apps.
 Read through to understand how to use the Sync API with Contentstack JavaScript SDK.
-It lets you perform other actions also such as pagination, start_date, locale, content.

 [Read Sync API documentation](https://docs.google.com/document/d/14IFRlmtOja5OPzlK1Q6DxW3auISEQNhX6opMYJcHVsI/).

-Following are Sync API examples.

-    // For initializing sync
+#####Initial sync

+The Initial Sync process performs a complete sync of your app data.
+It returns all the published entries and assets of the specified stack in response.

+To start the Initial Sync process, use the syncStack method.

         let data = Stack.sync({"init": true})
         data.then(function(sync_data, err) {